 - how to claim the credit for earlier tax years

-We send letters to urge you to claim EITC, to verify your EITC claim or to give you more instructions.
-This page lets you know what you need to do if you receive a letter or notice from the IRS.
+This letter/notice page lets you know what you need to do if you receive a letter or notice from us about EITC.

 The IRS is partnering with the National Center for Missing & Exploited Children (NCMEC) to help search for missing children.
 For more information: